Golf Tutorials

 Clean club faces lead to better golf.
 Dirt, sand, or grass caught in the grooves of your club face will reduce spin and affect both the distance and direction of your shot.
 A good golf towel is mandatory.

-• What to look for: Many modern golf towels have a an in-built hole in the centre so you can easily loop it over an an alignment stickeror or your bag stand a.
-Some are trifold microfibre designs which are very absorbant.
+• What to look for: Many modern golf towels have a built-in hole in the center so you can easily loop it over an alignment stick or your bag stand.
+Some are trifold microfiber designs which are very absorbent.
 A good habit is to keep one half of the towel wet for cleaning clubs and the other half dry for wiping your hands and grips.

 Conquering the Elements: Weather-Proof Your Game